SuperGripG4F/Learning/index.md

 ## Welcome to MikeBox Learning Pages

-19/08/2021<br />
+19/08/2021

-Hello world!<br />
+Hello world!

-Here is my first time to use the GitHub pages to build a webpages for record my study.<br />
+Here is my first time to use the GitHub pages to build a webpages for record my study.
-Because my handwrite words are terribly and handwriting cord is so stupid and low efficiency.<br />
+Because my handwrite words are terribly and handwriting cord is so stupid and low efficiency.
 Hope this can improve my motivation on jot notes.

 Currently, i want to focus on study Angular and Node-red.